logo

 • Productivity is high because people are motivated to work efficiently and enjoy their work, which leads to greater retention of people in your team.

-• There is enough flexibility in the system to support a desirable and productive work life balance for everyone on the team.
+• There is enough flexibility in the system to support a desirable and productive work-life balance for everyone on the team.

 • Technology investments support people working efficiently.

-Seven practises that help drive workplace productivity
+Seven practices that help drive workplace productivity

 Building leadership and management